jameshartig/child-process-debug/README.md

 Convenience methods for debugging child processes in Node.JS.
 Child processes will be started with `--inspect` if the parent was started with `--inspect` and the children will each get their own increasing port number based off the parent's port number.
 The default port is 5858.
-If you add `--debug-brk` that will also get passed to the children.
+If you add `--inspect-brk` that will also get passed to the children.

 ## Example ##
 ```JS